Napoleon Dynamite: Origin

 Napoleon Dynamite's house, located at 1447 East 800 North Road, Preston, Idaho.

-In 2002, Brigham Young University film students Jon Heder and Jared Hess collaborated on a class project; the result was a 9-minute short movie shot on black-and-white 16mm film entitled Peluca about a nerdy high school student named Seth.
+In 2002, Brigham Young University film students Jon Heder and Jared Hess collaborated on a class project; the result was Peluca, a nine-minute short movie on black-and-white 16mm film about a nerdy high school student named Seth.

-Peluca was shown at the 2003 Slamdance Film Festival and was well received.
-Jeremy Coon convinced Hess to drop out of school and adapt it into a feature-length film, and he helped him to find investors for the project.
-Hess sent the short film and the script to a variety of different casting directors, many of whom thought that the idea was "too weird or they just didn't like the character," Hess explained.
-One casting director suggested Jake Gyllenhaal over Heder for the lead role but Hess believed Heder was the only actor to play the part.
-Jason Lee was offered the role of Uncle Rico while Brad Garrett auditioned for Rex and enjoyed the script, but decided not to commit.
-Actor Vincent Gallo was also considered and almost cast as Uncle Rico.
-Heder was paid $1,000 for starring in the film, but successfully negotiated to receive more after the film became a runaway success.
+Peluca was shown at the 2003 Slamdance Film Festival and well received.
+Jeremy Coon convinced Hess to drop out of school and adapt it into a feature-length film, and helped him find investors for the project.
+Hess sent the short film and the script to various casting directors, many of whom found the idea "too weird, or they just didn't like the character", Hess said.
+One casting director suggested Jake Gyllenhaal for the lead role but Hess believed Heder was the only actor for the part.
+Jason Lee was offered the role of Uncle Rico and Brad Garrett auditioned for Rex and enjoyed the script, but decided not to commit.
+Vincent Gallo was considered and almost cast as Uncle Rico.
+Heder was paid $1,000 for starring in the film, but negotiated for more after it became a runaway success.